druce/druce.github.io/_posts/2021-02-19-optimal-safe-withdrawal-for-retirement-using-certainty-equivalent-spending-revisited.md

 Given these 4 parameters: `stock_alloc`, `fixed_pct`, `variable_pct`, `floor_pct`, a stream of stock and bond returns, and a starting portfolio, we can calculate how much you would have spent in each year of a 30-year retirement.

-And given 64 historical retirement cohorts, we can calculate all the cohort retirement outcomes for a set of parameters, assign a metric to each one, and apply an optimization algorithm to find the parameters that yield the best metric.
+And given 64 historical retirement cohorts, we can calculate all the cohort retirement outcomes for a set of parameters, assign a score to each one, and apply an optimization algorithm to find the parameters that yield the best score.

 The metric we choose to maximize here is *certainty-equivalent spending (CE spending)* under *constant relative risk aversion (CRRA).*